- Sept 19-21

 Each weekend will run from Friday afternoon until Sunday early afternoon.
-All transportation and meals will be provided.
+All transportation and meals will be provided except for the drive home on March 29, families are required to join the students from 9-12pm.
 All students must attend at least three full weekends in order to be eligible for Bar or Bat Mitzvah.

 The goal of the program is bring all of our 6th graders together to create one community as they enter into the B’nei Mitzvah process.
 Each weekend will give us the opportunity to learn, pray, meet and explore the beautiful surroundings together.
 Please see the sample itinerary below.